crajcan/the_rust_programming_language/notes.md

 Cat::baby_name();
 ```

-### Using Supertraits to Require One Trait's Functionality Within Another Trait
+#### Using Supertraits to Require One Trait's Functionality Within Another Trait

 Suppose we want to define a trait that can only be implemented by types that define another trait.

 Remember previously we had defined trait implementations for any type that implements some other type:

 ```
-impl<T:Display> ToString for T {
+// "Implement ToString for T when T is Display impl<T: Display> ToString for T {
 }
 ```